dvalenciar/ReinforceUI-Studio/README.md

 7. Visualize Progress:
 Watch real-time training and evaluation curves to track your model’s performance.

 And that’s it!
-You’re ready to train your model
+You’re ready to train your model.

 <p align="center">
   <img src="media_resources/main_window.png">